 The first experiments with plate washers were done by the the Structural Engineer’s Association of Southern California.
-The author personally knew a member of the research team and the drawing below was sketch by him.
-As shown in the drawing the team discovered bolts bend slightly when an earthquake pushes on them and would slice into the bolt like a “dull knife” as this engineer described it.
-They discovered that plate washers prevented the bolt from digging into and splitting the sill.
+The author personally knew a member of the research team.
+The team discovered bolts would bend slightly and cut into the mudsill like a “dull knife” and split the sill.
+The City of Los Angeles published this graph which shows they also greatly increased bolt strength.

-Further research done by the American Plywood Association and the American Would Counsel demonstrated that plate washers helped tremendously in reducing cross grain bending.
-To reduce shear wall failure this is the primary benefit.
-All shear walls, no matter how tall, try to overturn when subjected to earthquake forces.
-The taller the wall the greater the overturning and the greater tendency to cross grain bend.
-Cross grain bending will ruin a shear wall.
-Large plate washers as shown below greatly reduce this tendency, especially if the bolts are closely spaced.
+Further research done by the American Plywood Association and the American Would Counsel demonstrated that plate washers greatly reduced cross grain bending.
+Large plate washers as shown above greatly reduce this tendency, especially if the bolts are closely spaced.

-In this photo from a test done by the American Plywood Association the shear wall was “loaded” until cross grain bending occurred.
-A research scientist with the American Plywood Association told the author of this article that as delete long as there were enough bolts (approximately 2 feet apart) with plate washers cross grain bending did not occur.
+Below is an example of cross grain bending.
+A research scientist with the American Plywood Association told the author of this article that as long as there were enough bolts (approximately 2 feet apart) with plate washers cross grain bending rarely occurred.